Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce 8600 GT 512MB DDR2 should in theory be a little bit superior to the GeForce RTX 3060 Ti in general. (explain)
+Memory BandwidthIn theory, the GeForce 8600 GT 512MB DDR2 is -100% faster than the GeForce RTX 3060 Ti in general, due to its greater data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison